QA-Team-lo/engineering-riscv/FEA/FELyX/README.md

 + Iter tmp = this->current;
 ```
 The errors are caused by outdated C++ code patterns that are not accepted by modern compilers, requiring source code patches for successful compilation.

+好的，这里是翻译版本：

+#### **RISC-V Adaptation Value**

+The last update of FELyX was in 2013 (and only involved some old PDF files, with source code development having already stopped in 2009).
+More than 10 years have passed, and the official mailing list has been inactive since 2014.
+Therefore, it may have little adaptation value.